eCrimeLabs/cratos-fastapi/README.md

 $ sudo apt install nginx libnginx-mod-http-headers-more-filter supervisor gcc openssl libssl-dev python3-dev python3-venv
 ```

+## Configure reverse proxy settings if used

+In the 'config.yaml' file there are the following two options
+- reverse_proxy (Boolean)
+- reverse_proxy_header (String)

+in the event that no reverse proxy is used in front of the API set the "reverse_proxy: False", else if "True" ensure that the
+correct reverse proxy header key that contains the real source IP.

+Known headers that reverse proxies are seen using:
+- X-Forwarded-For
+- X-Real-IP

 ## Memcached (Optional)
 This is "Optional" in the event that you are using an allready existing memcached sever or cluster